jamesdanielwhitford/sentry-shopify/fourth.md

 Session replay transforms ecommerce debugging from guesswork into data-driven investigation.
 By combining visual user experience data with performance monitoring and error tracking, you gain complete context about problems that affect your customers' shopping experience, enabling faster resolution and better prevention of similar issues.

 The checkout timeout scenario demonstrated how session replay reveals user frustration patterns, error tracking provides technical context about API failures, and user feedback captures customer sentiment—all connected in a single platform.
-The cart API integration scenario showed how session replay data connects with performance traces to identify the root cause of confusing user experiences, while AI recommendations provide actionable next steps based on actual user behavior patterns.
+The database performance scenario showed how session replay data connects with performance traces to identify the root cause of slow user experiences, while AI recommendations provide actionable next steps based on actual user behavior patterns.

 Start implementing session replay on your most critical user flows, then expand coverage based on the debugging value you discover.
 Focus on scenarios where traditional logging provides insufficient context about user experience problems, particularly during checkout processes and cart operations where user frustration directly impacts revenue.